navikohli/learning-notes/books/designing-data-intensive-applications.md

 The difficulty in replication lies in handling _changes_ to replicated data.
 Popular algorithms for replicating changes between nodes: _single-leader_, _multi-leader_, and _leaderless_ replication.

+**Three main approaches to replication:**
+1. *Single-leader replication* - Clients send all writes to a single node (the leader), which sends a stream of data change events to the other replicas (followers).
+Reads can be performed on any replica, but reads from followers might be stale.
+2. *Multi-leader replication* - Clients send each write to one of several leader nodes, any of which can accept writes.
+The leaders send streams of data change events to each other and to any follower nodes.
+3. *Leaderless replication* - Clients send each write to several nodes, and read from several nodes in parallel in order to detect and correct nodes with stale data.

 ### Leaders and followers

 Each node that stores a copy of the database is called a _replica_.